Channing Crowder: Personal life

 Crowder is the son of former NFL defensive lineman Randy Crowder, who was a sixth-round pick by the Dolphins in 1974.
 Channing is married to wife Aja, and the couple have appeared together on VH1 reality television series Baller Wives.

 Prior to the October 27, 2007 Giants–Dolphins game in London, England, Crowder reportedly stated he "couldn't find London on a map".
 He later implied that he did not believe there were any black people in London as well.

 On January 23, 2008, Crowder lost control of his truck on a wet exit ramp and crashed it into a tree.
 He was unharmed and was charged with careless driving and leaving the scene of a crash.

 On June 27, 2011, Crowder insinuated on his new radio show that he had sold his jerseys while playing college football for the Florida Gators, but he later reiterated that he had not sold them.

 He was a commentator on WQAM during the 2011 NFL season.
 His midday show on WQAM with NBC 6 news anchor, Adam Kuperstein, was recently cancelled.
 He then co-hosted Hochman & Crowder (formerly Hochman, Crowder & Krantz until the departure of co-host Zach Krantz in May 2017) weekdays from 2-6PM on WQAM.

 In a 2012 interview with NFL Films, Crowder confessed to urinating in his pants "every game" while in the NFL.

 He was a part of Brandon Marshall's podcast I AM ATHLETE, alongside Chad Johnson and Fred Taylor.

-He currently co-hosts The Pivot with Taylor and Ryan Clark.
+The Pivot

+Following his retirement from professional football, Crowder became involved in sports media and podcasting.
+He is a co-host of The Pivot, a podcast featuring former NFL players Ryan Clark, Fred Taylor, and Crowder.
+The Program features conversations with athletes, entertainers, and other public figures.